 The mining industry is subject to extensive environmental and other laws and regulations, which may change at any time.
-Environmental legislation and regulation is evolving in a manner which will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
-In addition to the ESA decision made in 2015, to not list the greater sage-grouse as an endangered species, other rulemakings and proposed legislation are ongoing.
-For example, the EPA continues with its rulemaking on changes to Part 192, which sets forth groundwater restoration and stabilization requirements for ISR uranium projects.
-Other EPA rulemakings relating to maintenance of tailings facilities and holding ponds, which may also have an impact on ISR projects, including Lost Creek are at various stages (e.g., UMTRCA, RCRA and SDWA restoration and stabilization requirements).
-The changes currently proposed to CERCLA regulations, which would significantly increase financial obligations and surety bonding, could also have a commensurate impact on ISR projects.
-These are not the only laws and regulations which are the subject of discussion and proposed more restrictive changes.
-Moreover, compliance with environmental quality requirements and reclamation laws imposed by federal, state and local governmental authorities may require significant capital outlays, materially affect the economics of a given property, cause material changes or delays in intended activities, and potentially expose us to litigation and other legal or administrative proceedings.
+Environmental legislation and regulation are evolving in a manner which will likely require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
+Various rulemakings and other regulatory actions related to the protection of the greater sage-grouse, for example, are ongoing.
+EPA rulemakings which may have an impact on ISR projects continue to occur from time to time and are likely to recur in future administrations.
+Proposed CERCLA regulations, which would have significantly increased financial obligations and surety bonding and might have had a commensurate impact on ISR projects, were not finalized.
+Although that administrative decision was affirmed by the courts, following a legal challenge, similar rulemakings may recur.
+These are not the only laws and regulations which would result in restrictive changes.
+Moreover, compliance with environmental quality requirements and reclamation laws imposed by federal, state and local authorities may require significant capital outlays, materially affect the economics of a given property, cause material changes or delays in intended activities, and potentially expose us to litigation and other legal or administrative proceedings.
 We cannot accurately predict or estimate the impact of any such future laws or regulations, or future interpretations of existing laws and regulations, on our operations.
-Historic exploration activities have occurred on many of our properties and mining and energy production activities have occurred near certain of our properties.
-If such historic activities have resulted in releases or threatened releases of regulated substances to the environment, or historic activities require remediation, potential for liability may exist under federal or state remediation statutes.
+Historic exploration activities have occurred on many of our properties, and mining and energy production activities have occurred on or near certain of our properties.
+If such historic activities have resulted in releases or threatened releases of regulated substances to the environment, or historic activities require remediation, potential for liability may exist und